pottekkat/personal-website/content/daily/11-4-24-airplane-logs.md

 [Roger Dingledine](https://en.wikipedia.org/wiki/Roger_Dingledine), the creator of [Tor](https://www.torproject.org/) was at the conference.
 His talk was quite insightful, and we kept running into each other in the hallway, so I had the opportunity to have some very educational conversations that I will make sure to follow up on.
 Vietnam is an interesting place to talk about privacy and security and the extent to which governments extend their control over its citizens.
 My understanding of public policy—particularly about government intervention—helped me understand similar concepts within Tor's operation.

+{{< figure src="/images/11-4-24-airplane-logs/roger.jpeg#center" title="Roger Dingledine talking about the Tor Project" caption="Posts and Telecommunications Institute of Technology, Hanoi - 9th April 2024" link="/images/11-4-24-airplane-logs/roger.jpeg" target="_blank" class="align-center" >}}

 Tor is [primarily funded](https://www.torproject.org/about/supporters/) by the US Government, and unsurprisingly, my reaction was, "Wouldn't that defeat the inherent security of the Tor network" with a government being a major stakeholder.
 I also assumed that the reason the US government would want to fund Tor is only because of this reason.
 However, the reality is that the US government and its agencies are also among the top users of Tor.
-The beauty of this is that the US government would benefit if more users used Tor.
-So, they are incentivized to leave Tor as it is without government control.
+The beauty of this is that the US government would benefit if more users used Tor. i.e., they are incentivized to leave Tor as it is without government control.

 I felt there was a larger crypto crowd than last year, with the Ethereum community being one of the biggest sponsors of the event.
 I'm wary of crypto and, by extension, the entire blockchain community solely because I haven't seen any problem that it uniquely solves.
 I don't think I'm alone here, and the pump-and-dump bros on Twitter aren't helping.

 An interesting lens through which to view the crypto-blockchain landscape is that of altruism.
-If the community wants to be in the free and open source world, it has to follow the altruistic nature of open source communities rather than the capitalistic pyramid schemes.
+If the community wants to be included in the free and open source world, it has to follow the altruistic nature of open source communities rather than the capitalistic pyramid schemes.

 [FOSS United](https://fossunited.org/) had a booth at the conference, and Vishal talked about the FOSS landscape in India and how FOSS United is helping shape it.
 An excellent point he mentioned during the talk was the rise of non-FOSS communities in India.
 While he didn't mention any names, he obviously meant the Google, Microsoft, Amazon, Meta-led developer and student groups.

+{{< figure src="/images/11-4-24-airplane-logs/foss-united.jpeg#center" title="Vishal talking about the FOSS landscape in India" caption="Posts and Telecommunications Institute of Technology, Hanoi - 9th April 2024" link="/images/11-4-24-airplane-logs/foss-united.jpeg" target="_blank" class="align-center" >}}

 I think it is absolutely fine to use the products offered by these companies, and I'm not condemning their community initiatives, as they have helped foster the culture around communities and software for years, but it inadvertently puts FOSS communities and projects at a disadvantage.